 Whether residents are engaging in exercise classes, signing up for activities like flower arranging, or enjoying five star quality meals, at Paul’s Run there are so many aspects of community life to enjoy.
 As Meghan helps residents make the most of their living experience, she says her role is similar to that of a concierge.

 “I’m our residents’ go-to person for anything they need.
 If they have any questions or need help with anything I’m there,” she says.
 From running small errands like trips to the grocery store and post office, setting up residents’ phones within their apartments, or simply stopping by to socialize, Meghan enjoys building close relationships and getting to know the people of this community.

 Our residents make me smile.
+I enjoy being a support system for them and helping them settle into the community.
 They are more than residents to me.
-They are friends.Resident Services Coordinator at Paul’s Run, Meghan McGillian
+They are friends and family.Resident Services Coordinator at Paul’s Run, Meghan McGillian

 As Paul’s Run staff use creativity and innovation to ensure engagement and connection, residents are comforted by the presence of neighbors and friends.
 And their gratitude to live in this warm, welcoming community is certainly shared.